wpmetabox/docsv2/docs/tutorials/create-reading-time-to-wordpress-mb-views.md

 ## Preparation

-In this practice, we need the [Meta Box core plugin](https://wordpress.org/plugins/meta-box/) to create custom fields.
-You can install it directly from [wordpress.org](https://wordpress.org/plugins/meta-box/).
+In this practice, we need some tools:
+* [Meta Box core plugin](https://wordpress.org/plugins/meta-box/): to create custom fields.

-Along with that, we also need the [MB Views](https://metabox.io/plugins/mb-views/) to create a template to display the reading time number.
+* [MB Views](https://metabox.io/plugins/mb-views/): to create a template to display the reading time number.

 ## 1. Setting an area for displaying the time information